Eiqbal25/kyouth-data-ai/week_1/README.md

 ### Bonus features I added

-- **Logging** — instead of just plain `print()`, I used Python's `logging` module with a custom formatter that shows timestamps and emoji indicators (✅ success, ⚠️ warning, ❌ error, ⏭️ skipped duplicate, ℹ️ info) instead of plain INFO/WARNING/ERROR text.
-This makes it easier to scan the output and spot problems at a glance.
+- **Logging** — instead of just plain `print()`, I used Python's `logging` module with a custom `EmojiFormatter` that shows timestamps and emoji indicators (✅ success, ⚠️ warning, ❌ error, ⏭️ skipped duplicate) instead of plain INFO/WARNING/ERROR text.
 - **Content hashing** — each record gets a "fingerprint" (a hash) based on its title, company, and description.
 If the same job listing is processed again but the content changed, the database updates it instead of just ignoring it.
 - **SQL files** — instead of writing SQL queries directly inside the Python files, I put them in a `queries/` folder as `.sql` files and load them when needed.
 Keeps things tidier.
 - **Quality labels** — every record gets checked and labeled `HIGH` or `LOW` quality. `LOW` ones get moved into a separate `jobs_quarantine` table so they don't mess up the main data.